 Cunk on Cinema: Diane Morgan Returns in New BBC Two Mockumentary Series

-Philomena Cunk, the beloved deadpan documentary character portrayed by actress Diane Morgan, is set to return to screens in a new three-part BBC Two mockumentary series titled 'Cunk on Cinema', exploring the history of film from its invention to the age of artificial intelligence.
+Diane Morgan is returning as the beloved fictional investigative reporter Philomena Cunk in a new three-part BBC Two mockumentary series, 'Cunk on Cinema', written by Charlie Brooker, which will explore the history of film from its invention to the age of artificial intelligence before a global Netflix release.

 Background